AdaCore/training_material/courses/rust_essentials/080_pattern_matching/03_destructuring_structs.rst

 - Shorthand is a syntactic shortcut for longhand renaming

-- Most common way to destructure in Rust
+- Most common way to destructure

 .. code:: rust